FabioCanavarro/custom-keyboard/Journal.md

 Final draft (?)
 <img width="1188" height="463" alt="image" src="https://github.com/user-attachments/assets/bf3cc242-4457-4134-ad38-d62d5d8173f5" />

+> OLED Screen is not to scale (Idk how to get the measurement of 0.91")

 > I feel like the 1st prototype had too little colour variation, and also I forgot to add the Oled display, and I also edited the keys label (?) to be in various locations depending on the location of each individual key lmao